-That small warning on your dashboard can feel easy to ignore.
+At first, you notice a small warning on your dashboard, but you think it’s normal.
 It’s just a light, right?
 Actually, the engine light in a car often signals something deeper.
-Sometimes it’s minor.
-Other times, it’s the start of an expensive problem.
+It can be a minor issue, but other times it’s the start of an expensive problem.

-What Does the Engine Light in Car Really Mean?
+What Does the Engine Light in a Car Really Mean?

-Each car has a built-in system to check how the engine is running.
-When something feels off, it switches on the car check engine light.
+Every car has a built-in system that monitors how the engine runs.
+When something feels off, it turns on the check engine light.
 It could be anything from a small sensor issue to something more serious.

-- A steady car engine indicator light usually means a non-urgent issue
+- A steady engine light usually means a non-urgent issue

-- A flashing light means stop driving if you can
+- A flashing light means you should stop driving if possible

-Modern cars rely on sensors everywhere.
-When one sends odd data, the car engine light comes on.
-It’s basically your car saying, “Something’s not right.”
+Modern cars rely heavily on sensors.
+When one sends incorrect data, the engine light comes on.
+It’s simply a sign that something isn’t right.

-- Small repairs can turn into major issues
+- Small issues can turn into major repairs

 Loose or Faulty Fuel Cap

-If the cap isn’t sealed properly, the system detects a pressure problem.
-This alone can trigger the check engine alert and is often the easiest fix.
+If the fuel cap isn’t sealed properly, it can cause a pressure issue and trigger the warning.
+This is often the easiest fix.

-However, not all issues show symptoms immediately.
-Some problems build up over time.
+However, not all problems show symptoms immediately.
+Some issues build up over time.

-- If the car feels normal, short-term driving is usually fine
+- If the car feels normal, short-term driving is usually okay

 - If performance slightly drops, book an inspection soon